 There's a rock and roll camp, a space camp, and all sorts of fantasy sports camps.
 Any kind of camp that gives adults the chance to learn a new skill or get an immersion in a kind of life that's only accessible to a few is out there.
 There are even a few camps that send you home stuffed with both knowledge and food, but few of them have the stature of Camp Brisket.

 That's right -- Camp Brisket.
 It's a two-day in-depth look (and taste!) of Texas brisket (the Texas barbecue which is the best of all barbecue, objectively speaking) held at Texas A&M University in College Station, Texas.
-The camp started in 2013 and the sixth annual camp was held this past January with about 60 barbecue enthusiasts from the U.S. and Canada.
+The camp started in 2013 and the seventh annual camp was held this past January with about 60 barbecue enthusiasts from the U.S. and Canada.

 Foodways Texas, whose mission is to preserve, promote, and celebrate the diverse food cultures of Texas, and the Meat Science Section of the Department of Animal Science at Texas A&M University work together to put on Camp Brisket, which is led by professors Davey Griffin, Ray Riley, and Jeff Savell, and includes pitmasters and barbecue experts.
 The camp is held on the campus of Texas A&M University at the Rosenthal Meat Center and the Beef Cattle Center at the O.D.
 Butler Animal Science Complex.

 The camp sessions covers topics that give attendees a look at all sides of brisket.
 First up is the difference between brisket prepared for competition and brisket served in a restaurant.
 Then a 101 on Brisket Anatomy.
 Campers are taught how to trim and slice brisket, and proper knife selection.
 There's a discussion on the different kinds of wood you can use to smoke briskets and an overnight brisket smoking tended by the staff and campers.